mlabs-haskell/clb/docs/reports/ms6/article.md

 Now, with access to providers I can run in GYTxGameMonad code (such as my contracts) using the eval' utility above.
 I usually alias eval = eval' providers in my REPL

-# Emulating cardano-node: betting app on CTL
+# Emulating cardano-node: betting dApp on CTL

 when the emulator mimics a real `cardano-node` by maintaining an IPC socket that supports a subset of Ouroboros mini-protocols.

-# Links
+# Useful Links

 * [CLB repository]() on GitHub
 * [CLB docs web-site]()